mahsavafaie/wwc/resources/completed-notebooks/xml-session-complete.md

 ### Setting up the environment

-We are going to use `beautifulsoup4`, `lxml` and `html5lib`.
+We are going to use `lxml` and `beautifulsoup4`.
 These packages are not part of python's standard library.
 We need to install them by using `pip`, the python package manager.

 Go to the Shell Terminals in the cloud.

-Install lxml:
+Install `lxml`:

 ```shell
 sudo rpm --rebuilddb && sudo yum install -y libxml2-devel libxslt-devel && pip install lxml
 ```

-Then, install beautifulsoup:
+Then, install `beautifulsoup4`:

 ```shell
 pip install beautifulsoup4